 If you’d like to have your say about any of our lists go to www.ausgolf.com.au/course-rankings

-George Begg is Secretary/Treasurer of the Australian Golf Writers Association.
+Secretary/Treasurer of the Australian Golf Writers Association.
 Handicap 15, member at Sanctuary Lakes, also a member at Altona Lakes.

-Graham Holmes is a member at Commonwealth and Royal Hobart, handicap 7.
+A member at Commonwealth and Royal Hobart, handicap 7.
 He travels the world extensively playing golf.

-Loren Justins handicap 5, member at Royal Queensland and has played at many international courses during extensive work travel.
+Handicap 5, member at Royal Queensland and has played at many international courses during extensive work travel.

-Steve Keipert has worked in golf media for 15 years.
+Has worked in golf media for 15 years.
 He is the deputy editor of Golf Australia magazine.
 His handicap is 3, member at Stonecutters Ridge.

-Peter Nolan is a keen golfer handicap 9, member at Rosanna.
+Keen golfer, handicap 9, member at Rosanna.
 He maintains his love for the game, despite the fact that the game steadfastly refuses to love him back!

-Kevin Pallier is a panellist for a number of golfing publications.
+A panellist for a number of golfing publications.
 He is a member at Wollongong Golf Club with a handicap of 12.

-Bill Parker struggles to retain a single figure handicap.
+Struggles to retain a single figure handicap.
 He travels and plays extensively based and playing socially south of Perth.

 We gratefully acknowledge the input of all judges.
 (GA Handicaps quoted).